UchuServer/UchuDocker/README.md

 ## Adminer

 Uchu Docker also automatically runs [Adminer](https://www.adminer.org), which allows you to easily modify the Uchu database in a user friendly way.
-After running Uchu Docker you can access Adminer through your browser at [this link](0.0.0.0:8080).
+After running Uchu Docker you can access Adminer through your browser at 0.0.0.0:8080 (or at 0.0.0.0:$ADMINER_PORT if you changed this in the `.env` file).
 Select the `PostgreSQL` database type, set the server to `db` and enter the credentials found in the `.env` file to login.
 More info on how to use Adminer can be found on their website.

 ## World ports (Advanced)